 Conditional Offer

 The buyer's purchase depends on selling their existing home.
-Until that happens, the deal is not firm and either party may have an exit.
+Until that happens, the deal is not firm and the contract includes exit provisions for both parties.

 Financial Protection for the Buyer

-Protects the buyer from carrying two mortgages at once.
-A meaningful safeguard, especially when markets are uncertain or their home has not sold yet.
+This type of condition protects the buyer from carrying two mortgages simultaneously — a meaningful safeguard, especially when markets are uncertain or the buyer's home has not yet sold.

 Timing Complexity for Both Parties

-Coordinating the sale of one home with the purchase of another is logistically challenging.
-Timelines rarely line up perfectly.
+Coordinating the sale of one home with the purchase of another introduces logistical complexity.
+Timelines rarely line up perfectly and require active management by both sides.

 How the Time Clause Works

-When a seller accepts a subject to sale offer, a time clause is often included.
+When a seller accepts a subject-to-sale offer, a time clause is commonly included.
 This can protect the seller from being tied up indefinitely while the buyer waits for their home to sell.

 1